MileHacker Logo

 Road Safety for Pedestrians

-• Pedestrian safety can be a concern due to heavy traffic.
+• Pedestrian safety can be a concern as a result of traffic jams.

 • Drivers can be aggressive; always exercise caution when crossing streets.